aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 ## Prerequisites
 * Setup the development environment as explained in [Lab 1](../Lab1/lab1.md).
-* Download [Apache Spark 3.1.1](https://spark.apache.org/downloads.html).
+* (Similar to Lab 4) Download [Apache Spark 3.1.1](https://spark.apache.org/downloads.html).
 Choose the package type *Pre-built for Apache Hadoop 2.7*.
 * Download these two sample files [sample file 1](../Lab3/nasa_19950801.tsv), [sample file 2](https://drive.google.com/open?id=1pDNwfsx5jrAqaSy8AKEZyfubCE358L2p).
 Decompress the second file after download.
 These are the same files we used in [Lab 3](../Lab3/CS167_Lab3.md).
 * Depending on how you extract the second file, it could be named either `nasa_19950630.22-19950728.12.tsv` or `19950630.23-19950801.00.tsv`.
 In this lab, we will use these two names interchangeably.
 * For Windows users, install the Ubuntu app from Microsoft Store and set it up.